DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

 Now you can turn on the following mods to decide if you would want to use them.
 They affect just the visual side of the game.
-If you aren't a fan, just press the same button once again.
+If you aren't a fan, just press the same button once again to turn them off.

 * **Animated Shouts** - Press your right *Alt* key.
 * **Look What You See** - Press your *V* key.